eehs/tbmark/README.md

 https://github.com/eehs/tbmark/assets/70907396/1f761572-77af-47fb-887b-cb8a055afdbd

-**Terminal BookMARKer**, or ***tbmark*** for short, provides a way of saving the state of opened terminal tabs to disk and restoring them at a later time. ***tbmark*** works exclusively on *Linux* (tested on *x86-64* thus far) by obtaining terminal tab data from the *virtual proc filesystem* when saving tabs.
-As for the latter, that is, restoring tabs, my current solution makes use of [xdotool](https://github.com/jordansissel/xdotool)'s *libxdo* library to fake keyboard input.
-This is responsible for the restoration of terminal tabs, along with their saved commands sent directly to *standard input*.
-The configuration file containing your saved terminal tabs can be found in `~/.tbmark/`.
+**Terminal BookMARKer**, or **tbmark** for short, provides a way of saving the state of opened terminal tabs to disk and restoring them at a later time. **tbmark** works exclusively on *Linux* distros with a desktop environment by obtaining terminal tab data from the *virtual proc filesystem* when saving tabs.
+The configuration file containing your saved terminal tabs can then be found in `~/.tbmark/`.
+As for the latter operation, that is restoring terminal tabs, **tbmark** makes use of [xdotool](https://github.com/jordansissel/xdotool)'s *libxdo* library to fake keyboard input and the *ioctl* interface for restoring saved terminal programs (commands sent straight to *standard input*).

 The main motivation behind this project was to boost productivity since my workflow usually involves multiple opened tabs, and for learning purposes of course!
 Any form of feedback is thus greatly appreciated!

 > [!IMPORTANT]
-> Do note that only a handful of programs running in terminal tabs can be saved/restored at the moment due to varying program semantics, and also largely due to the fact ***tbmark*** is a personal project.
+> **tbmark** is meant to be used in a *desktop* environment on Linux.
+Do note only a handful of terminal programs are supported at the moment due to varying program semantics.
+This is also largely due to the fact **tbmark** is a personal project.

 Installation
 ============